 On this page, you will find charts that represent a cross-section of the survey questions included in the Digital Learning Survey.
 The charts are inclusive of all five gears of the Wisconsin Digital Learning Plan and include a brief explanation of the data shown.
-This is the fourth year of the longitudinal survey and can be leveraged to identify trends.
-For the complete set of state-level data, please scroll to the bottom of the page to find the PDF link.
+This is the sixth year of the longitudinal survey and the data within can be leveraged to identify trends.
 Archived versions of previous surveys can be found in the menu on the left of the page.

-Hover over the chart to view the exact numbers of each data subset.
+Hover over each chart to view the exact numbers of each data subset.

 Gear 1: Instruction, Learning, and Assessment

 The Wisconsin Digital Learning Plan Gear 1 focuses on instruction, learning, and assessment.
 The aim of Gear 1 is to promote effective and engaging teaching and learning, which is supported by instructional technology.

 Instruction: The Wisconsin Digital Learning Plan recognizes that instruction needs to be tailored to meet the needs of each individual student.
 It encourages teachers to use technology to create engaging, interactive, and personalized learning experiences for their students.
 The Plan also emphasizes the importance of teacher professional development to ensure that they are equipped with the necessary skills and knowledge to effectively integrate technology into instruction.

 Learning: The Wisconsin Digital Learning Plan promotes the use of technology to enhance student learning.
 It encourages the use of digital tools and resources that can provide students with opportunities to think critically, collaborate, create, and communicate with others.
 The Plan also recognizes the importance of providing students with equitable access to technology to support their learning.